- What is the Federal Skilled Trades Program (FSTP)?

 What to do after receiving an ITA

-The IRCC aims to process permanent residence applications within six months.
-Once your application has been approved, you will get a Confirmation of Permanent Residence (COPR), and you can apply for a permanent residence card.
+Normally, the IRCC processes permanent residence applications within six months.
+Those who are approved will be sent a Confirmation of Permanent Residence (COPR) along with instructions on how to apply for a permanent residence card.

-If you applied from a country that requires a Canadian visa to enter Canada, you would also get a permanent resident visa, along with the COPR, with which you can travel to Canada to apply for a PR card.
+Those who applied from a country that requires a Canadian visa to enter the country will also receive a permanent resident travel visa along with their COPR.

 - Police certificates (or proof of police background check)

 - Proof of completed medical examinations with an IRCC-recognised panel physician